Einstein-type elliptic systems: Introduction

-on $\Sigma$.
-Notice that the constraint $v\geq\phi$ on $\partial M$ is actually a constraint on the solution, if such solution is to represent a (marginally) trapped surface.
-That is, in practice, there will appear constraints on the admissible data for $v$ such that, via a priori estimates, we can guarantee that this inequality is satisfied by the solutions.
+Let us highlight that the last two conditions in (\ref{boundcondsystems}) are introduced so that the boundary condition on $X$ implies the second boundary condition in (\ref{BoundaryCond1}) associated to $\theta_{+}\leq 0$.
+Also, notice that the constraint $v\geq\phi$ along $\partial M$ is actually a constraint on the solution, if such solution is to represent a (marginally) trapped surface.
+In practice, there will appear constraints on the admissible data for $v$ such that, via a priori estimates, we can guarantee that this inequality is satisfied by the solutions.
+Finally, the boundary condition imposed on $\tilde{E}$, which prescribes the conformal data associated to the normal component of the electric field is a physically natural condition from electrodynamics.
+For further details on these kinds of boundary conditions, besides the previously cited papers, we refer the reader to \cite[Chapter 3]{AvalosLiraBook}.